 “Don’t forget to floss.”

-You probably have had these oral health tips repeated to you throughout your lifetime.
+You probably have heard this repeated to you throughout your lifetime.
 Want healthy teeth and gums?
-Then, follow those three steps.
+Then, remember this step.

 Still important to your oral health